request-interop/interface/README.md

 Notes:

-- **Reflection does not invalidate advertisements of readonly or immutable implementations.** The ability of a consumer to use Reflection to mutate an implementation advertised as readonly or immutable does not constitute a failure to comply with RequstInterop.
+- **Reflection does not invalidate advertisements of readonly or immutable implementations.** The ability of a consumer to use Reflection to mutate an implementation advertised as readonly or immutable does not constitute a failure to comply with RequestInterop.

 - **Reference implementations** may be found at <https://github.com/request-interop/impl>.